republique-et-canton-de-geneve/git-sync/README.md

     (see section [GitLab authentication](#gitlab-authentication)).
   * If the user already exists in GitLab:
     * Give it the Admin (as opposed to Regular) access level.
-    * Assign it to all non-administrator groups (with Maintainer role permission), except the groups in a black list supplied as a parameter to the application.

 ### BR5 : manage Owners